-The execution of a plan generates a tree of tasks, which are interpretation records of subplans very similar to stack frames in program execution.
+The execution of a plan generates a tree of tasks, which are interpretation records of subplans and very similar to stack frames in program execution.
 When robot agents are assigned goals to achieve during plan execution, they must perform one or more tasks in order to do so.
-An arc from task t to task t{sub} roughly denotes that t called t{sub} as a subplan.
-The data structures of the tasks include the local variables and their time-stamped value changes; McDermott (1993) provides a detailed description of this mechanism.
-Using these data structures, we can define what the robot "believes".
-For example, we can specify as logical rules that the robot intends to pick up a blue object if the plan parameter for the object acted on has an object description as its value where the color attribute has the value "blue".
+An arc from task t to task $t{sub}$ roughly represents that t called $t{sub}$ as a subplan.
+The data structures of the tasks include the local variables and their time-stamped value changes (see (McDermott, 1993) for a detailed description of this mechanism).
+Using these data structures we can define what the robot "believes".
+For example, we can specify as logical rules that the robot believes to pick up a blue object if the plan parameter for the object acted on has an object description as its value where the color attribute has the value "blue".

-3. An Overview of CRAM_m
+3. An Overview on CRAMm

-This plan language imposes requirements on the memory apparatus to be provided by $CRAM_m$.
-This must remember the relationship between plans and their subplans, be able to reconstruct how a particular entity description looked like at a given state of plan execution, and be able to reconstruct why the robot made a particular decision during plan execution.
+The power of this plan language imposes requirements on the memory apparatus to be provided by $CRAM_m$ . $CRAM_m$ has to remember the relationship between plans and their subplans, it has to be able to reconstruct how a particular entity description looked like at a given state of plan execution, and it has to be able to reconstruct why the robot made a particular decision during plan execution.
+It equips robots with a comprehensive memory of their experiences that allows a-posteriori reasoning, diagnosis and reconstruction of the believed world states at different points in time.
 To enable such functionality, robots using $CRAM_m$ record